Princessletlhake/Odin-recipes/README.md

 - Understand how to create and organize multiple web pages
 - Practice linking pages together using relative paths
 - Learn how to structure content for readability and accessibility
+- Learn how to use the box model by utilizing css properties like padding and margin

 It’s also a fun way to combine my love for cooking with my interest in web development!